nonbreakingspaceltd/sallypayne/README.md

 [![Code](https://github.com/nonbreakingspaceltd/sallypayne/actions/workflows/code.yml/badge.svg)](https://github.com/nonbreakingspaceltd/sallypayne/actions/workflows/code.yml)

-This project contains the sorce code for Sally Payne.
+This project contains the source code for Sally Payne.
 It is structured as a monorepo, utilising pnpm workspaces, to facilitate easier maintenance of websites and applications.

 ## Setup